 If a student forgets an item at home and a parent brings the item to school, (i.e. binder, homework) the item will be placed in the homeroom teacher's mailbox.
-There is no guarantee that the student will receive the item before the end of the day. iPads will not be accepted.
-Students will not be called from class to retrieve the item.
+There is no guarantee that the student will receive the item before the end of the day. iPads will be accepted, but the student will receive an infraction for not be prepared for class.